Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/surgeon.md

 Surgery is still in its infancy, but some things are certain: the physician's knowledge of anatomy allows them to deliver deadly strikes.

 # Surgical Precision
-Starting at 3rd level when you choose this methodology, you can use your Wisdom modifier, in place of your Dexterity or Strength modifier, when making attack and damage rolls with a finesse weapon.

-Additionally, when you hit a creature with a finesse weapon attack, you can expend a number of Medical dice equal up to your Intelligence modifier, rolling the dice and dealing damage of the attack's type equal to the total.
+Starting at 3rd level when you choose this methodology, when you hit a creature with a finesse weapon attack, you can expend a number of Medical dice equal up to your Intelligence modifier, rolling the dice and dealing damage of the attack's type equal to the total.

 # Extra Attack
 Starting at 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.